Functional-renormalization-group approach to strongly coupled Bose-Fermi mixtures in two dimensions: Introduction

 By including the full feedback of three-body correlations on the renormalization group flow, we demonstrate the correct description of the polaron-to-molecule transition in the single boson limit.
 In particular we predict the transition to occur at a critical dimensionless interaction strength $(\epsilon_F/\epsilon_B)^\ast=1/18.78$ in excellent agreement with state-of-the-art variational \cite{Parish2011,Parish2013} and diagrammatic MC approaches \cite{Bertaina2012,Kroiss2014,Vlietinck2014}.

 Having thus established the limiting case of the phase diagram, we extend the renormalization group (RG) flow to finite boson density.
 At small dimensionless Fermi energies $\epsilon_F/\epsilon_B$, we find that fermionic composites build up a well-defined Fermi surface, leading to the formation of a trion liquid in the case of semiconductors and a Fermi sea of dressed Feshbach molecules in the case of ultracold atoms.
-As the boson density is increased, the effective energy gap of the composites decreases, leading to a transition into a strongly-correlated phase where fermions are hybridized with molecular degrees of freedom.
+As the boson density is increased, the effective energy gap of the composites decreases, leading to a transition into a strongly correlated phase where fermions are hybridized with molecular degrees of freedom.
+This extension of a single boson framework does not take into account the formation of higher-order bound states including more than one boson \cite{Pricoupenko2010,Levinsen2014c,Naidon2017}.
+While this description might thus be missing some of the phases and states at play, recent theoretical and experimental results suggest that this simplified treatment may, however, still be sufficient to describe the physics relevant on experimental times scales \cite{Guidini2015,Duda2021}.

 Adapting the fRG approach to account for the full frequency-dependence of self-energies, we predict the spectral properties of the model.
 We find that the inclusion of three-body correlations has a strong impact on the effective masses of polarons and molecules (trions) which can be observed using state-of-the-art experimental techniques recently developed in ultracold atoms \cite{Shkedrov2018,Shkedrov2020,Ness2020}.